Koromix/rygel/web/koffi.dev/pages/functions.md

  **Thiscall** | `koffi.func('__thiscall', name, ret, params)` | __thiscall     | Rarely used, uses ECX for first parameter

 You can safely use these on non-x86 platforms, they are simply ignored.

-> [!NOTE]
-> Support for specifying the convention as the first argument of the classic form was introduced in Koffi 2.7.
->
-> In earlier versions, you had to use `koffi.stdcall()` and similar functions.
-These functions are still supported but deprecated, and will be removed in Koffi 3.0.

 Below you can find a small example showing how to use a non-default calling convention, with the two syntaxes: